|Click here for my post on CSAs|

 #3 – Cloth is Your Friend – Cloth Diapers Instead of Disposables, Mama Cloths, Reusable Toilet Paper, and Cloth Napkins

 Using cloth diapers can be an intimidating thing to start, even when you really believe in its benefits, speaking from experience.
 But it drastically reduces your trash output and the very harmful effects disposables have sitting in landfills.
-But using some cloth is still better than the alternative, if it’s hard for you to completely switch.
+But using some cloth is still better than the alternative if it's hard for you to switch completely.
 Baby steps in the right direction are better than no steps at all!

 #4 – Make Your Own Baby Wipes

-If you’re already cloth diapering, it isn’t so much harder to take the next step and have reusable baby wipes that you throw in the diaper pail along with the cloth diapers to wash.
+If you're already cloth diapering, it isn't so much harder to take the next step and has reusable baby wipes that you throw in the diaper pail along with the cloth diapers to wash.
 The easiest method?
 Use baby washcloths and spray with water (add some drops of lavender, witch hazel, or smear on some aloe for something extra).
 See my post on making your own baby wipes here with no sewing.
-I’ve used this before and I find them to be MORE effective in wiping off stuck on you-know-what than even brand-name wipes like Huggies!
+I've used this before, and I find them to be MORE effective in wiping off stuck-on-you-know-what than even brand-name wipes like Huggies!
 This is a serious money saver as well, especially if you buy all-natural or organic wipes.

 #5 – Use Old Bathroom and Kitchen Hand Towels as Paper Towels

-As my first set of bathroom hand towels and kitchen washcloths and towels began to get stained, I decided they’d be a perfect to use instead of paper towels (it was also a wonderful excuse to buy pretty new towels!).
-So, now I use these old towels to wipe up spills and other messes and they are way more effective than thin paper at absorbing liquids.
-To make it convenient, I keep the towels on-hand in the kitchen and bathroom and throw them in my cloth diaper pail, then wash in hot water with the diapers.
+As my first set of bathroom hand towels and kitchen washcloths and towels began to get stained, I decided they'd be perfect to use instead of paper towels (it was also a wonderful excuse to buy pretty new towels!).
+So, now I use these old towels to wipe up spills and other messes, and they are way more effective than thin paper at absorbing liquids.
+To make it convenient, I keep the towels on hand in the kitchen and bathroom and throw them in my cloth diaper pail, then wash them in hot water with the diapers.